 They've been subject to tax

 Both Peter the Great and the state of New Jersey tried to cash in on facial hair in the past.

 Beards are like velcro, trapping food and bacteria inside them

 Let's all admit it: The thought of leftovers and viruses lurking in facial hair is a total turn-off.

 Why We Love National No Beard Day

-It makes you look younger
+You look younger

 Maybe you grew a beard to stop getting carded every time you ordered a beer.
 But if it's been awhile since you went clean-shaven, people (especially potential romantic partners) might go ga-ga for that babyface you're hiding underneath all that hair.
 And if you just grew it recently?
-Take pride in slamming your ID down and telling the bartender you're going to be a very youthful-looking senior citizen someday.
+Take pride in slamming your ID down and telling the bartender you're going to be a very youthful-looking senior citizen someday!